uoe-haoyu/uoe-haoyu.github.io/_pages/about.md

 - *2025.05*: &nbsp;🎉🎉 One paper accepted by <span style="color:#0066cc;">IEEE Transactions on Industrial Electronics</span>.

-- *2025.09*: &nbsp;🎯 Will serve as a Session Chair for the Special Session "Medical Tomography in the AI Era: From Smart Measurement to Clinical Translation" at IEEE International Instrumentation and Measurement Technology Conference 2026.
-See you in France 🇫🇷!

 - *2025.04*: &nbsp;👨‍🔬 Joined the SMART Group, University of Edinburgh as a Research Associate.